17 Top-Rated Attractions & Things to Do in San Jose, CA

 Address: 377 Santana Row, San Jose, California

 The center attraction of downtown San Jose is Plaza de Cesar Chavez, also known as Cesar Chavez Park.
-Spanning two colorful acres amid concrete surroundings, the park is a popular place to hang out, with shade-producing trees, park benches, and a general hum of activity.
+The park spans two colorful acres amid concrete surroundings and is a popular place to hang out, with shade-producing trees, park benches, and a general hum of activity.
 Another reason Cesar Chavez Park is so popular is its proximity to downtown museums.

 What makes this popular tourist attraction so mysterious is the renovation choices made by Sara Winchester.
 Local lore attributes the false stairs, misleading doors, and 160 different rooms as a measure to evade paranormal spirits stemming from her family's past.
 These theories and more are well touched upon during the guided tours available seven days of the week, which include access to the intricately manicured gardens surrounding the home.